-The Capital grants Unapplied Account hold the grants and contributions received towards capital projects for which that Council has met the conditions that would otherwise require the repayment of the monies but which have yet to be applied to meet capital expenditure.
+The Capital grants Unapplied Account holds the grants and contributions received towards capital projects for which that Council has met the conditions that would otherwise require the repayment of the monies but which have yet to be applied to meet capital expenditure.
 The balance is restricted by grant terms as to the capital expenditure against which it can be applied and/or the financial year in which this can take place.

-The following tables provide an analysis of the movement in the above reserves for the prior year 2010/11 and for 2011/12:
+The following tables provide an analysis of the movement in the above reserves for the prior year 2011/12 and for 2012/13:

-2010/11 Restated General Fund Balance £000 Capital Grant Unapplied £000 Capital Receipts £000 Movement in Unusable Reserves £000 Reversal of items debited or credited to the Comprehensive Income and Expenditure Statement: Adjustments primarily involving the Capital Adjustment Account: Charges for depreciation and impairment of non-current assets Removal of finance lease asset disposal value 6,044 7,500 (6,044) (7,500) Movement in the market value of investment properties Revenue expenditure funded from capital under statute Other adjustments 0 1,420 (399) 0 (1,420) 399 Adjustments primarily involving the Capital Grants Unapplied Account: (399) 399 Capital grants and contributions unapplied credited to the Comprehensive Income and Expenditure Statement Application of grants to capital financing transferred to the 243 (243) Adjustment Account Adjustments primarily involving the Capital Receipts Reserve: (704) 433 271 Transfer of cash sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement Use of the Capital Receipts Reserve to finance new capital expenditure (1,089) (486) 1,439 (1,337) (350) 1,823 Insertion of items not debited or credited to the Comprehensive Income and Expenditure Statement: Contribution from the Capital Receipts Reserve to finance the payments to the Government capital receipts pool Revenue Contribution to capital finance Adjustment primarily involving the Deferred Capital Receipts 8 (58) , , (7) (1) 58 Reserve Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement Removal of finance lease debtor amount (14,544) 9 (9) 14,544 Adjustment primarily involving the Pension Reserve: Reversal of items relating to retirement benefits debited/credited to the Comprehensive Income and Expenditure Statement Adjustment primarily involving the Collection Fund Adjustment Account: (7,871) 7,871 Amount by which council tax income credited to the Comprehensive Income and Expenditure Statement is different from council tax income calculated for the year in accordance with statutory requirements (56) 56 Total Adjustments (9,749) 190 104 9,455
+2011/12 General Fund Balance £000 Capital Grant Unapplied £000 Capital Receipts £000 Movement in Unusable Reserves £000 Reversal of items debited or credited to the Comprehensive Income and Expenditure Statement: Adjustments primarily involving the Capital Adjustment Account: Charges for depreciation and impairment of non-current assets 2,134 (2,134) Movement in the market value of investment properties 3 (3) Revenue expenditure funded from capital under statute 929 (929) Other adjustments Adjustments primarily involving the Capital Grants Unapplied Account: (8) 8 Capital grants and contributions unapplied credited to the Comprehensive Income and Expenditure Statement (366) 353 13 Application of grants to capital financing transferred to the Capital Adjustment Account (335) (260) 595 Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement Use of the Capital Receipts Reserve to finance new capital (1,132) 1,132 0 expenditure (1,183) 1,183 Insertion of items not debited or credited to the Comprehensive Income and Expenditure Statement : Revenue Contribution to capital finance (84) 84 Adjustment primarily involving the Pension Reserve: Reversal of items relating to retirement benefits debited/credited to the Comprehensive Income and Expenditure Statement Adjustment primarily involving the Collection Fund Adjustment Account: 186 (186) Amount by which council tax income credited to the Comprehensive Income and Expenditure Statement is different from council tax income calculated for the year in accordance with statutory requirements (5) 5 Total Adjustments 1,322 93 (51) (1,364)